 Summer Research Opportunities

-The eight-week programme encourages one-on-one interaction with faculty and graduate students and also includes social networking and professional development activities.
+The nine-week programme encourages one-on-one interaction with faculty and graduate students and also includes social networking and professional development activities.
 Students also explore the array of research opportunities for graduate study in the geosciences.

 How to Apply

 Students interested in the REU Program at Penn State should submit a completed application and send an e-mail to Dr. Andy Nyblade (email@example.com) or Dr. Maureen Feineman (firstname.lastname@example.org).
 Confirming your application to attend the program.

 The REU program is sponsored by the National Science Foundation and Penn State.

 To sustain and build a community of undergraduate geoscientists, AfricaArray offers participants monthly interactive Web seminars on topics that range from research and technical presentations to graduate school admission procedures.
 Career development workshops also are offered.